Having noted the nature of Christian fellowship, I now turn to the content of Christian fellowship.

 Marriage does not cure sexual lust, far less does fornication cure it.
 Fornication feeds sexual lust and brings a person into bondage to sexual addiction.
 As long as sexual addiction is fed, it will not be cured.

 Some people do not want to be cured of sexual lust but they want to indulge it.
-Intelligence will not overcome lust – wise and godly king Solmon’s legendary intelligence did not prevent his indulging his sexual appetite with multitudes of women, although in a sense he was experimenting Ecc 1:13 so that the rest of us do not need to learn the hard way.
+Intelligence will not overcome lust – wise and godly king Solomon’s legendary intelligence did not prevent his indulging his sexual appetite with multitudes of women, although in a sense he was experimenting Ecc 1:13 so that the rest of us do not need to learn the hard way.
 Wise king Solomon discovered that sexual addiction is vanity and vexation of spirit.
-It wastes a lot of time, emotional energy as well as money, and damages one’s reputation and family life.
+He wrote about it at length in the first seven chapters of his book of Proverbs.
+Sexual addiction wastes a lot of time, drains away emotional energy as well as impoverishing one’s purse.
+Its indulgence damages one’s reputation and family life.
 You may lose even more; your employment, your home and much more.
 You do not know where it will end.
 Even if God forgives you, your family may not, and your fair-weather friends will disappear like snow off a dyke.
 At least you will find out who your true friends are, and who are true Christians Jn 8:30-32, who have learned from God how to forgive Mat 18:35.

 Unlike the ungodly who want to indulge their lusts, the godly want to overcome their lusts.
 They discover that they cannot do so themselves, but without proper Christian fellowship they may languish all their lives in despondency at their failure.
-They need biblical teaching.
+They need biblical teaching, and Christian fellowship ought to help.

 “Lust, when it is conceived, brings forth sin – and sin, when it is finished, brings forth death” Jam 1:14-15.

-This teaches us that the battle is at the level of one’s thoughts, and if the battle is lost at this level on any particular occasion, nothing will stop lust producing sin.
+This teaches us that the battle against temptation is at the level of one’s thoughts, long before one’s fleshly emotions, and if the battle is lost at this level on any particular occasion, nothing will stop lust producing sin.
 To overcome this, our thoughts need to be guided by the Holy Spirit applying the Word of God to us in such a way that He produces faith in the life-giving Word of Christ.
-Jesus said: “The words that I speak to you are spirit and life” Jn 6:63, and faith in this gives the life-giving victory that overcomes the world 1Jn 5:4.
+Jesus said: “The words that I speak to you are spirit and life” Jn 6:63, and believing this gives the life-giving victory that overcomes the world 1Jn 5:4.
+How many times in a day do we backslide from this?
+So we need the frequent prayer: “Hold up my paths, Lord guide me in Thy divine paths” Ps 17:5.

 So Paul tells us: “whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.”